 If you wondered why monarchs eat milkweeds and pipevine swallowtails eat pipevines, it is not because of the basic nutrients they contain, but because of those secondary plant compounds that you and I like so much.
 Not you?
 Well, if you like pepper on your steak, if you enjoy coffee in the morning, if you want mustard on your burger, if you crave coke in your Coca-Cola then you DO like your secondary plant compounds, because that is what gives these yummy substances their tastes and stimulating nature.
 These compounds evolved in plants to repel caterpillars and other herbivores, but many caterpillars evolved abilities to overcome them and manipulate them for their own devices.
 Lewis Carroll got that part right when he had his caterpillar smoking hukkah😉

 Caterpillars frequently are thought of as record breakers as far as their growth rate.
-Indeed, a caterpillar of the Cecropia moth ends up 1,000 times heavier then when it first starts feeding.
-If a human baby made such a progress, it would weigh over three tons by the age of 25.
+Indeed, a caterpillar of the Cecropia moth, born at only 3 mg, ends up weighing 5,000 times more when it stops feeding.
+If a human baby made such a progress, it would weigh over 18 tons by the age of 25.

 Well, the story of the caterpillars’ extraordinary growth we all know.
 But it’s like the story of the three little pigs and the big bad wolf though – everybody knows it, but they only know half of the truth, as nobody interviewed the wolf.
 There is always the other side (or two, or three) to every story, no matter how one-sided it may be presented by that lightbox in your living room.